Zelensky warns UN: Russia could attack you next as Trump turns on Putin

 Nato countries have rallied together against repeated Russian incursions into European airspace recently.

-Earlier this month, around 20 drones entered Polish air space, last week three Russian MiG-31 fighter jets entered Estonian territory where they remained for 12 minutes and there were a number of other smaller-scale incursions including into Romania.
+Earlier this month, around 20 drones entered Polish airspace; last week, three Russian MiG-31 fighter jets entered Estonian territory, where they remained for 12 minutes; and there were several other smaller-scale incursions, including into Romania.

 An increasingly disillusioned US president said on Tuesday that Nato member countries should shoot down Russian aircraft if they enter their airspace.
 He later made surprise social media comments in a dramatic shift in tone on the Ukraine war, stating that Kyiv could push Russian forces back to the “original Borders from where this War started”.